B4C0Nop/B4C0Nop.github.io/MPRESStut.md

 After considering those indicators we can now determine whether or not the binary is packed and move on to step 1

 ## **Step 1 Find the OEP:**
-NNow we will open the packed binary in x64debug.
+Now we will open the packed binary in x64debug.
 Below is a simple screenshot of what it looks like when you open the binary in x64debug.
 ![Error Loading Image](MPRESStut/03.png)
 Next we will need to look for the OEP.
 Go to the Symbols tab and put a breakpoint on VirtualAlloc.